Come along with me on this recap of the great interview you just had, and how your preparation made it rock.

 Heck, you review these stories from your past on a regular basis.
 You know them like the back of your hand.
 You are confident that given any question, you will have a closely related match from your prepared history when it comes up in the interview.

-No answers of the generic “I would do this…” nature.
+No answers to the generic “I would do this…” nature.
 No way.
 Those are easily forgotten by a hiring manager.
 No, you have a gamut of real-life stories at your fingertips.
 When those managers think about all those candidates they interviewed, you will stand out.

 Because of the specificity of your answers.
 The way you told a story.
 Set up the characters and situation, relayed the challenges and how you tackled them.

 Because of your awesome interview preparation, now you can sit back and have a conversation.

 To get ready for the interview, you just need to come up with some good questions about the company.
 Not questions you could research online.
 Questions about the culture, about how they do whatever function you specialize in.
 Ask what challenges they are experiencing.
 Offer advice based on your expertise.